Lied Center for Performing Arts: History

-Fundraising for a dedicated performing arts facility on campus at the University of Nebraska–Lincoln (NU) began in the early 1980s under the leadership of University of Nebraska Foundation president Woody Varner.
+Fundraising for a dedicated performing arts facility on campus at the University of Nebraska–Lincoln began in the early 1980s under the leadership of University of Nebraska Foundation president Woody Varner.
 Seventy-one donors contributed to the project, which also received public funding, and Varner's fundraising goal was met in 1986.
+Ground was broken on January 6, 1986, with demolition of previous properties on site starting later that month.
 Omaha-based HDR, Inc. was selected as the primary architecture firm for the project and Paul Veneklasen was used as an acoustics consultant.

 Construction began on October 13, 1986 on the corner of 12th and Q Streets in downtown Lincoln, on the southwest corner of NU's City Campus.
-The facility was completed in 1990; Opera Omaha performed Madama Butterfly to open the facility on March 17, 1990.
+In July 1989, the university began moving offices into the building.
+The facility was completed in November 1989 and made its public debut that same month.
+Opera Omaha performed Madama Butterfly to open the facility on March 17, 1990.
 The center was dedicated as the Lied Center for Performing Arts in memory of Ernst and Ida Lied, whose foundation made a significant contribution to the project.
-The Lied Center of Kansas, which was opened in 1993 at the University of Kansas, is also named for the couple.
+The Lied Center of Kansas, opened in 1993 at the University of Kansas, is also named for the couple.